sjwild/sjwild.github.io/_posts/2021-08-07-state-space-vote-intention.markdown

 ```

 With our model defined, we input the data and run the model.
 It takes about 10 minutes on my laptop.
 At this stage, it is important to set our AD backend, otherwise the model will take much longer.
+Turing defaults to forward diff AD, which is slow if you have a large number of parameters.

 ```julia